-With the release of the Sony's PS4 Pro and and Xbox One X, it's finally safe to say that 4K gaming has arrived.
+With the release of Sony's PS4 Pro and the Xbox One X, it's finally safe to say that 4K gaming has arrived.
 But all that high-resolution goodness is wasted on the wrong TV, so we've tested and reviewed dozens of 4K sets to arrive at these top picks.

 If money is no object, our top pick overall is the Samsung Q8FN QLED TV.
 This $2,499 QLED set delivers eye-popping colors, rich blacks and amazing detail along with ultra-wide viewing angles.

 For those on a budget, the TCL 43S517 Roku Smart 4K TV is a fine bargain.
 It boasts a short lag time and produces 99 percent of the color gamut.
 We just wish it had an extra HDMI port.

 Check out our other top TV picks below for 4K consoles as well as 4K-capable gaming PCs.
 Our picks include a small 40-inch 4K set that’s great for bedrooms (and dorm rooms) and Samsung's gorgeous QLED TV.

 Quick tips for buying a great 4K gaming TV

 - Look for game modes: In addition to 4K resolution, all of our top picks feature dedicated gaming modes, which prioritize speed over finely tuned image processing.
 That shaves milliseconds off the time between a frame being rendered and then displaying on the TV.

 - The shorter the lag time, the better: These sets have been chosen because they have shorter lag times than competing sets, for faster-than-average responsiveness.

 - 4K is more important than HDR, but both are great: All of our top picks have 4K resolution, but HDR support varies by TV and console, so make sure your TV matches your console's capability.
 Ditching HDR is also a good way to save a few bucks, since not everyone wants to pay more for the richer color and depth that HDR provides.